aditya-xq/altcss/README.md

-# 🌈 Alt CSS
+# 🌈 AltCSS
-Welcome to Alt CSS, the opinionated, unconventional, lightweight CSS component library you didn't know you needed! 🎉
+Welcome to AltCSS, the opinionated, unconventional, lightweight CSS component library you didn't know you needed! 🎉

 ## 📚 Overview
-Alt CSS is all about simplicity and style, without the fuss.
+AltCSS is all about simplicity and style, without the fuss.
 It's built on Tailwind CSS and designed to make your web projects look sleek and modern with minimal effort.

 ## 🚀 Features
 - **Typography**: Beautifully styled headings, paragraphs, and links to make your content pop.